 That’s a great question all of us sufferers would love answered.
 There is no “cure” for anxiety.

-I will share a couple things that I really like.
+I will share a couple of things that I really like.
 Calm Drops and Bachs Rescue Remedy.
 Those are my go-to items that I keep them in my purse at all times for the moment I feel any type of anxiety coming on.
 It has also come to my attention recently by a close friend that anxiety can be triggered by nutrient deficiencies in your body, such as Magnesium.
 I have started using magnesium lotion at night and I really like it.

 MY BEST ADVICE: FIND YOUR PERSON

-My second and (distant) person is my best friend.
+My (distant) person is my best friend.
 While she lives 5 hours away, she is a phone call away the second I need her.
 And I need her.
-Because not only does she understand what I’m going through, but she also suffers from anxiety, so she understands on a personal level most people will never understand.
+Because not only does she understand what I’m going through, but she also suffers from anxiety, so she understands on a personal level most people will never.
 She’s called me many times and I say “Hello!”
 All I hear is crying on the other end and, “I’m having anxiety.”
 And we talk.
 We distract each other.
 We sit with the other person until we know they’re okay.

 I’ll say it again.
 Find your person